arrismo/nyctrains/README.md

 A FastAPI-based backend and Python package for working with the MTA's real-time subway and LIRR GTFS-RT data feeds.
 This project fetches, parses, and exposes real-time feeds as human-readable JSON, including stop names and (for LIRR) route names.
 You can use it as an HTTP API or as a Python library in your own projects.

-## Features
-- Proxies and parses the MTA GTFS-RT feeds for all major subway lines and LIRR
-- Converts all Unix timestamps to ISO 8601 strings for easy reading
-- Adds `stop_name` (from stops.txt or stops-lirr.txt) alongside every `stop_id`
-- For LIRR, adds `route_long_name` (from routes-lirr.txt) alongside every `route_id`
-- Unified endpoint: `/subway/{feed}/json` (see below for all supported feeds)
-- Ready for extension to other lines or custom endpoints
-- **Usable as a Python package:** import and use MTAClient or other utilities in your own code

 ## Supported Feeds
 - `ace` (A, C, E)
 - `bdfm` (B, D, F, M)